Suzanne Tierney, CEO/President – Suzanne@lupusgreaterohio.org

 Kathy Holmes, Finance Manager – Kathy@lupusgreaterohio.org

 “After a bachelor’s degree in Business Administration from Ohio University, I worked as a retail manager and gained accounting experience from working in my husband’s family business.
-I have been married for almost 25 years and we have a daughter who recently graduated college.
+I have been married for over 30 years and we have a daughter, Stephanie, who now also works at the LFA, GOC.

 I was diagnosed with lupus in 1989 and joined the Lupus Foundation of America, Greater Cleveland Chapter the same year.
 Back then, we did not have an office or paid staff, we were run by volunteers.
 I have been able to grow with the organization, as it became the LFA, Greater Ohio Chapter.
 Being a patient, starting out as a volunteer, and eventually becoming an employee gives me a unique perspective.
 Knowing how important it was to have somewhere to turn when I was first diagnosed is what motivates me to do all I can to help our chapter continue in our mission.
 Being in remission for the past 20 years has enabled me to take an active part in the growth of our chapter.